FrankieFinancial/onboarding-widget/README.md

 checkProfile: string = "auto"

 // Google api key for the address auto complete.
 For the demo we provide our own api automatically.
-// Otherwise if this field is missing the UI Screen will skip the address autocomplete screen.
+// Otherwise if this field is missing the Smart UI will skip the address autocomplete screen.
 // More information right after this code bloc
 googleAPIKey: string | false =  false